squirrels-analytics/squirrels-analytics.github.io/docs/references/python/parameters/NumberRangeParameter.md

 - **default_upper_value**: A string, int, Decimal (from decimal package), or None.
 This is the default selected upper value.
 When None, the "max_value" is used.
 Default is None
     - Must be selectable based on "min_value", "max_value", and "increment"
     - Must be greater than "default_lower_value"
-- **is_hidden**: A boolean for whether the parameter is hidden in the response of the Parameters API.
-Default is False

 **Returns:** None